ballerina-platform/ballerina-dev-website/swan-lake/vs-code-extension/try-the-services/try-http-services.md

 3. Once the Swagger view is opened, click **Try it out**.

-    !!!
-Tip
-        You can find all the available APIs from the opened side menu.
+    >**Tip:** You can find all the available APIs from the opened side menu.

     <img src="/learn/images/vs-code-extension/build-and-try/try-http-services/http-try-it-out.png" class="cInlineImage-full"/>

-    !!!
-Info
-        If the HTTP service requires any data/parameters, they will be shown in the **Parameters** section.
+    >**Info:** If the HTTP service requires any data/parameters, they will be shown in the **Parameters** section.
 If you have the [Choreo VS Code extension](https://marketplace.visualstudio.com/items?itemName=WSO2.choreo) installed and signed in, you will get test data that are generated automatically (e.g., the value of the `name` parameter will be generated as shown below.)

     <img src="/learn/images/vs-code-extension/build-and-try/try-http-services/http-try-it-parameters.png" class="cInlineImage-full"/>